Thermal Fluctuation and Meson Melting: Holographic Approach

 \section{Introduction and Results}

-One of the main questions to answer in Quark-Gluon Plasma (QGP), which is experimentally produced at Relativistic Heavy Ion Collision (RHIC) by colliding two heavy nuclei (such as gold or lead), is quarkonium meson dissociation (or melting) \cite{Brambilla:2004wf, CasalderreySolana:2011us}.
-Quarkonia survive as a bound state in the QGP up to a dissociation temperature $T_{diss}$.
-If the produced QGP is hot enough, $T>T_{diss}$, quarkonia will dissociate (melt) or in other words the quarkonium mesons are screened by the plasma.
-In fact the dissociation temperature is realized as a temperature at which meson completely ceases to exist.
+One of the main phenomena observed in Quark-Gluon Plasma (QGP), which is experimentally produced at Relativistic Heavy Ion Collider (RHIC) by colliding two heavy nuclei (such as gold or lead) \cite{Brambilla:2004wf, CasalderreySolana:2011us}, is quarkonium meson dissociation (or melting) \cite{Alessandro:2004ap}.
+Quarkonia survive as bound states in the QGP up to a dissociation temperature $T_{diss}$.
+If the produced QGP is hot enough, $T>T_{diss}$, quarkonia will dissociate in the plasma.
+In fact the dissociation temperature is realized as a temperature in which meson completely ceases to exist.
 Since the QGP is a strongly coupled plasma, computing the dissociation temperature perturbatively is not trustworthy and therefore a non-perturbative framework such as gauge/gravity duality will be useful to describe various aspects of the QGP including the dissociation temperature.
 Of course it is worth mentioning that in thermal QCD in the perturbative high temperature sector, the thermal width of the quarkonium bound state has been analyzed in great detail for instance in \cite{Burnier:2007qm}.

 Gauge/gravity duality is a duality between a strongly coupled non-abelian gauge theory and a weakly coupled theory of gravity in a higher dimensional spacetime where the gauge theory lives on the boundary of the spacetime \cite{Maldacena, CasalderreySolana:2011us}.
 In fact it is a really helpful duality since by using the gravity dual the analytic calculation for the strongly coupled gauge theory, which is not tractable already, can be done.
 In particular, the strongly coupled ${\cal{N}}=4$ super Yang-Mills (SYM) theory with gauge group $SU(N)$ in (3+1) dimensions is dual to type IIb supergravity on $AdS_5\times S^5$.
 This duality has found many generalizations and specifically it has been successful in describing gauge theories at finite temperature \cite{Witten:1998qj}.
 In short a thermal SYM theory corresponds to the supergravity in an AdS-Schwarzschild black hole background where the temperature of the gauge theory is identified with the Hawking temperature of the black hole.